alpha-yadav/DSA/readme.md

 For sparse graphs, an adjacency list is generally a more efficient data structure.
 It uses less space and is faster for many operations, but checking for the existence of an edge is slower (O(V) in the worst case).

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of a set of vertices (also called nodes or points) and a set of edges that connect pairs of vertices.
+Think of it like a map: cities are vertices, and roads connecting them are edges.

+Here's a breakdown of key concepts:

+**Basic Components:**

+* **Vertices (V):**  The individual points or nodes in the graph.
+Often represented by circles or dots.
+* **Edges (E):**  The connections between vertices.
+Edges can be directed (meaning the connection goes one way) or undirected (meaning the connection goes both ways).
+Edges can also have weights (representing distance, cost, etc.).

+**Types of Graphs:**

+* **Undirected Graph:** Edges have no direction.
+If there's an edge between vertices A and B, you can travel from A to B and from B to A.
+* **Directed Graph (Digraph):** Edges have a direction.
+If there's a directed edge from A to B, you can travel from A to B, but not necessarily from B to A.
+* **Weighted Graph:**  Edges have assigned weights, representing some value associated with the connection (e.g., distance, cost, capacity).
+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges between the same pair of vertices.
+* **Complete Graph:**  A simple graph where every pair of distinct vertices is connected by a unique edge.
+* **Connected Graph:** A graph where there's a path between any two vertices.
+* **Disconnected Graph:** A graph where there are at least two vertices with no path between them.
+* **Tree:** A connected graph with no cycles (a cycle is a path that starts and ends at the same vertex, without repeating any other vertices or edges).
+* **Bipartite Graph:** A graph whose vertices can be divided into two disjoint sets, such that every edge connects a vertex in one set to a vertex in the other set.

+**Key Concepts and Terminology:**

+* **Path:** A sequence of edges connecting a sequence of vertices.
+* **Cycle:** A path that starts and ends at the same vertex, without repeating any other vertices or edges.
+* **Degree of a Vertex:** The number of edges incident to a vertex (in an undirected graph).
+In a directed graph, we have in-degree (number of edges pointing to the vertex) and out-degree (number of edges pointing away from the vertex).
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Isomorphism:** Two graphs are isomorphic if they have the same structure, even if their vertices and edges are labeled differently.

+**Applications of Graph Theory:**

+Graph theory has incredibly wide-ranging applications across many fields, including:

+* **Computer Science:** Network routing, data structures, algorithm design.
+* **Social Sciences:** Social networks, modeling relationships.
+* **Biology:** Modeling biological networks, protein interactions.
+* **Engineering:** Transportation networks, circuit design.
+* **Operations Research:** Scheduling, resource allocation.

+This introduction provides a basic overview.
+Further study would delve into specific graph algorithms (like Dijkstra's algorithm for shortest paths, breadth-first search, depth-first search), graph properties, and more advanced topics.